openstack/grenade/PLUGINS.rst

 - # start old side
 - create (create will be called during the working old side)
-- verify
+- verify pre-upgrade
 - # shutdown all services
-- verify_noapi
+- verify_noapi pre-upgrade
 - # upgrade and start all services
-- verify
+- verify post-upgrade
 - destroy

 The important thing to remember is verify/verify_noapi will be called